timarkh/tsakorpus/docs/configuration.md

 * ``gloss_selection`` -- dictionary that describes what should appear in the Gloss selection popup.
 Currently, its only key is ``columns``, where the value is a list containing lists of tag descriptors, each of these inner lists representing a single column in the popup.
 Each descriptor is a dictionary with possible keys ``type`` (obligatory), ``value`` and ``tooltip``.
 The corresponding values are strings. ``type`` parameter can equal ``gloss`` (description of a gloss tag), ``header`` (description of a header for a group of gloss tags), or ``separator`` (a line that separates one group of tags from another). ``value`` and ``tooltip`` determine what text will appear on the tag an on the tooltip.

 * ``gramm_selection`` -- dictionary that describes what should appear in the Grammar selection popup.
 Has same contents as ``gloss_selecton``, but the ``type`` of grammatical tags is ``gramm`` rather than ``gloss``.

+* ``lexicographic_order`` (list of strings; optional) -- list of characters ordered alphabetically for sorting words and lemmata.
+If absent, standard Unicode ordering is applied.

 ### categories.json